herobd/dessurt/README.md

 `pytorch-geometric`: https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html

-`pip install gensim bpemb editdistance knockknock`
+`pip install gensim bpemb editdistance timm knockknock`

 for cvxpy (optimization, not used now), you must have python 3.7 or later: